Why consider a technical writing certification? Well, they have a few things going for them:

 Technical Writer HQ created a Technical Writing Certification Course that focuses on helping new and experienced professionals understand how to participate in the software development lifecycle, manage the document lifecycle, and build a portfolio.
 They also provide feedback on your technical documentation to ensure you leave the program with a strong understanding of applied technical writing concepts.

-The course also helps beyond writing skills, providing key insights on how to communicate with engineers, product managers, and designers.
+The course also helps beyond writing skills, providing key insights on communicating with engineers, product managers, and designers.
 Further focusing on how to properly set documentation scope and ensure your documentation makes an impact.
 The certification course is $299 and takes approximately one month to complete.

 The International Technical Communication Qualifications Foundation (ITCQF)

-Technical communication brings people from diverse backgrounds, and it’s been historically difficult to standardize training that’s relevant industry-wide.
-The ITCQF was created to fill this gap and offer technical communicators across the world the opportunity to learn and become certified in a program that’s universally applicable throughout the industry.
+Technical communication brings people from diverse backgrounds, and it’s historically been difficult to standardize relevant training industry-wide.
+The ITCQF was created to fill this gap and offer technical communicators worldwide the opportunity to learn and become certified in a program that’s universally applicable throughout the industry.

 Not only to standardize the profession but to create awareness, too.
 Their mission is: